Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Stick and Rudder by Wolfgang Langewiesche.

-People say this book is the Bible of airplanes flying.
+People say this book is the Bible of aeroplanes flying.
 As the name suggests, this book teaches The art of flying.

-This book is not only meant for pilots but aviators.
+This book is not only meant for pilots but also aviators.
 Can you see the difference?

 Aviators are the ones who love going back to the sky again and again to experience new challenges because that’s what they love.